 Unlike Christmas where the non-religious traditions have crossed the Pacific, Halloween is really a non-event for Chinese local people unless they have some connection to the expatriate population.
 It's unlikely you'll see signs of Halloween outside major cities.

 How Adults Celebrate Halloween in China

-How to Celebrate Halloween in China - Kids
+How to Celebrate Halloween in China With Kids

-Unfortunately, only the expat / international schools will likely be doing anything Halloween-related so if you're just visiting China with your kids during Halloween there will not be public parties or trick-or-treating, but that doesn't mean they don't exist.
+Unfortunately, only the expat/international schools will likely be doing anything Halloween related so if you're just visiting China with your kids during Halloween, you'll be hard-pressed to find parties or trick-or-treating, but that doesn't mean they don't exist.
 Check your city for local Halloween-themed events like Hong Kong's Halloween Fest or this Halloween Fair in Beijing.